 - Special interests in normal fields, like people, toys or animals

 In addition, girl on the spectrum appear to be better at hiding their symptoms, avoiding public meltdowns and socially inappropriate comments, so others do not realize they are struggling.
 Because they can blend in, these girls often go undiagnosed.
 As a parent, you will notice the differences, and may even experience meltdowns and typical autistic behaviors at home, only to hear from teachers that your child does just fine in school.

 Differences Solidify in Adolescence

 It’s often in adolescence when girls on the spectrum find their differences to be the most challenges.
 As they begin to navigate more complex friendships and relationships, they find that they don’t fit into the mold of the neurotypical girl.
 This can lead to isolation and depression.
 However, because it’s more acceptable for girls to be withdrawn, many still overlook these symptoms.
-Also, when parents express concerns, doctors are often prone to diagnose a girl with an emotional disorder, like depression or anxiety, before determining they are on the spectrum.
+Also, when parents express concerns, doctors are often prone to diagnose a girl with an emotional disorder, like depression or anxiety, which they may try to manage with natural remedies like CBD (if you’re ever interested in this, make sure to search for something like “is CBD oil legal” where you are to make sure it is definitely an option that is available to you) before determining they are on the spectrum.

 What to Do If You Suspect Your Daughter May Be on the Spectrum

 If you suspect that your daughter may be on the spectrum, getting the right testing and help may be a challenge.
 It’s important to make note of those things that seem to be “autistic,” and present those notes to teachers or medical professionals, and to keep pushing until you can get the necessary testing done.
 Remember, children on the spectrum thrive best when they receive an early diagnosis, so push for your child’s needs so that you can be the best possible advocate for your daughter, both now and in the future.